KameiB/RLCraft_Translatable/config/setbonus/README.md

 # Localized sets and bonuses texts
-Requires my fork to work.
+Requires my Localizator mod to work.
 The corresponding lang file is located in the "resources" folder.